 - Senate Bills.

-Across this spectrum, those shaded in green are the Bills that have become law, those in yellow are somewhere in the legislative process and not likely to move further (except in the case that Parliament reconvenes prior to the election), and those in red are Bills that were voted down or those which have no chance of making it through the process, even if Parliament does resume work.
+Across this spectrum, those shaded in green are the Bills that have become law, those red are Bills that were voted down or those which were stuck in the legislative process with Parliament rose.

 Considering the Bills that did become law, the Liberal Government was very active on Indigenous-specific legislation and legislation that impacts Indigenous peoples in a significant way.

 They passed 16 of these laws, most of them in the last year.
-An almost equal amount, 17, were introduced but not passed.
+More than that, 21, were introduced but not passed.
 This includes Romeo Saganash’s C-262, the UNDRIP law.
 In fact, not a single private member’s bill affecting Indigenous peoples has become law.
-A final 4 pieces of legislation, including Government Bills, are still in limbo though not likely to proceed.

 While there is much analysis of each of these pieces of legislation to do, this Brief hopefully provides an overview of the outgoing Government’s priorities and the scope of the changes facing First Nations.
 With so much of this legislation being passed recently, whether it was “co-developed” or not, discussion can now turn to implementation (or, in contrast, preventing implementation).